Sa1ram06/electric-carshare-cnad-asg1-s10259930/README.md

 8. Navigate to index page, and start a live server.

 ## Option 2: Running with Docker (Currently Not Functional)
+While each service is functional independently, service-to-service communication has not yet been implemented.
 1. Clone the repository:
    ```bash
    git clone https://github.com/Sa1ram06/electric-carshare-cnad-asg1-s10259930.git